-Full-time assistantships provide a tuition scholarship of up to nine credit hours per semester, in exchange for up to 20 hours per week service to the sponsoring department.
-Full-time summer assistantships carry a six-credit-hour scholarship.
-Note that assistantship benefits do not include health insurance or other SBU employee benefits.

-In general, graduate assistants should not take on outside employment, including substitute teaching, without first consulting their supervisor.
-Fulltime graduate assistants normally carry a nine credit hour course load per semester.

-Graduate assistantships will generally not be awarded to students completing an MBA degree through the University's five-year dual-degree programs.
+- Full-time assistantships provide a tuition discount of up to nine credit hours per semester, in exchange for up to 20 hours per week service to the sponsoring department.
+Full-time summer assistantships carry a six credit hour scholarship.
+NOTE: Assistantship benefits do not include health insurance or other SBU employee benefits. - In general, graduate assistants should not take outside employment, including substitute teaching, without first consulting their supervisor. - Graduate assistantships will not be awarded to students completing an MBA degree through SBU's five-year dual degree program - Graduate assistantships cannot be used in conjunction with any other St. Bonaventure grant, scholarship, or waiver.